Who Can Apply for Canadian Citizenship

 You cannot become a citizen if you:

-- Have been convicted of an indictable (criminal) offence or an offence under the Citizenship Act in the three years before you apply;
+- You are ineligible if you have been convicted of an indictable (criminal) offence or an offence under the Citizenship Act in the three years preceding your application;

-- Are currently charged with an indictable offence or an offence under the Citizenship Act;
+- Are presently facing charges for an indictable offense or an offense under the Citizenship Act, you are ineligible.;

 - Are in prison, on parole or on probation;

-- Are under a removal order (have been ordered by Canadian officials to leave Canada);
+- Are under a removal order, meaning they have been instructed by Canadian authorities to depart the country, are not eligible.;

 - Are under investigation for, are charged with, or have been convicted of a war crime or a crime against humanity; or